SpaceIshtar/SigmodContest/README.md

 ## Algorithm
 1. Use regular expressions to extract features from sentences
 2. Find entity pairs whose features are highly matched and add them at the beginning of the result set
-3. Encode each sentence using neural network
+3. Encode each sentence using neural network (bert-tiny)
-4. Build an HNSW index with the help of faiss
+4. Build an HNSW index by faiss
-5. Search the index to find topk neighbors for each encoded sentence and generate (sentence, neighborhood) pairs
+5. Search the index to find topK neighbors for each encoded sentence and generate (sentence, neighborhood) pairs
 6. Sort the pairs using cosine distance
 7. Filter the result to remove pairs that are unlikely to match using extracted features